cedricziel/sportboot-app/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

+See the [LICENSE](LICENSE) file for details.

+**Important:** This license requires that if you modify this software and make it available over a network (e.g., as a web service), you must make the complete source code of your modified version available to users.